harness/developer-hub/docs/platform/Secrets/add-winrm-keys.md

 ---
 title: Add WinRM keys
-description: This topic explains how to add and use WinRM secrets.
+description: Learn how to add and use WinRM secrets.
 sidebar_position: 4
 ---

 Use these steps to add a WinRM credential key that can be referenced in Harness entities.

-You can add WinRM credentials when creating connectors and other account or project resources, or you can select **Secrets** under **Account/Organization/Project Setup** and create an **WinRM Credential** secret.
+You can add WinRM credentials when creating connectors and other account or project resources.
+Or, you can select **Secrets** under **Account/Organization/Project Setup** and create a WinRM credential secret.

-Configure the **WinRM Credential** settings as follows.
+Configure the **WinRM Credential** settings as follows:

 1. Enter a **Name** for the WinRM credential and select **Continue**.
 2. Under **Select an Auth Scheme**, select one of the following: